 3. Read Edgar Allen Poe’s “The Black Cat”

 The Saturday Evening Post originally published Poe’s short story back in 1843.
 It's one of the author's darkest tales — dealing with the psychology of guilt.

 Why We Love National Black Cat Appreciation Day

-While there are many negative superstitions associated with black cats, there are plenty of positive tales for black cats.
-In fact, many cultures revere black cats, and consider them good luck.
-Scottish lore said you would receive good tidings if a black cat came to your house.
-Fishermen often kept black cats on theirboats, believing them to bring good luck.
-Japanese women believe that owning a black cat brings romantic good fortune.
+Luckily, many cultures cherish black cats.
+Scottish lore said good tidings would follow if a black cat came to your house.
+Fishermen often kept black cats on their boats, believing them to bring good luck.

-Black cats are not just any old cat.
-They have yellow eyes, and their hair can gray with age or rust in the sun.
-Studies have found that the cat’s black hair can help their immune system, as the genetic mutation that causes the color makes the cat less likely to contract feline immunodeficiency virus.
+They have yellow eyes, and their hair can gray with age.
+Studies have found that the cat’s black hair can help their immune system.
+Seems the genetic mutation that causes the color makes the cat less likely to contract feline immunodeficiency virus.

 C. Easy to imitate